sparkgeo/python_gdal_workshop/Install_Anaconda.md

 > conda --help
 ```

+In the workshop materials (see below for download instructions), there is a `condo` cheat sheet.
+This will have much more advanced usage examples.

+## Download Workshop Materials

 Once the installation is complete, download the workshop materials (if you haven't already) and download the sample imagery.